-Bragg Financial Advisors is a fee-only firm located in Charlotte.
-Clients of the firm include high-net-worth individuals and other individual investors, plus institutional clients including investment companies, pension and profit-sharing plans, charitable organizations and corporations.
+Bragg Financial Advisors is a fee-based firm located in Charlotte.
+Clients of the firm include bothe non-high-net-worth and high-net-worth individuals, as well as investment companies, retirement plans, charities and businesses.

-The firm’s team includes nine certified financial planners (CFPs), five chartered financial analysts (CFAs), two certified public accountants (CPAs), one chartered retirement plan counselor (CRPC) and one accredited investment fiduciary (AIF).
+The firm’s team holds multiple certifications, including designations as certified financial planners (CFPs), chartered financial analysts (CFAs) and certified public accountants (CPAs), among others.

 A minimum of $3 million of assets under management is required for the Managed Account Program and a minimum of $1 million of assets is required for the Small Cap Value Managed Account Program.
 These minimums may be negotiable.

 Bragg Financial Advisors Background

 Bragg Financial Advisors was created in 1997.
 It was founded and is owned by the Bragg family.
 It is now principally owned by Benton Bragg, Phillips Bragg, John Bragg III and Steve H. Scruggs.